Chadowo/sokoruby/README.md

 ### Get It

-Download a zip of the source code here or clone it
+Download a zip of the source code here or clone it:

 ```console
 git clone https://github.com/Chadowo/sokoruby.git